UDM Search

 Time range adjustment

 You can adjust the time range for the chart by moving the white slider controls left and right to adjust the time range and focus on the period of interest.
 As you adjust the time range, the UDM Fields and Values and Events tables are updated to reflect the current selection.
-You can also click on a single bar on the graph to list just those events in that time period.
+You can also click a single bar on the graph to list just those events in that time period.

 Once you have adjusted the time range, the Filtered Events and Query Events checkboxes will appear, enabling you to further limit the types of events displayed.

-Figure 9.
+Figure 4.
 Events timelines chart with time range controls

-Modify the UDM Search with Quick Filters
+Modify the UDM Search with Aggregations

-Using Quick Filters, you can further narrow your UDM search.
+Using Aggregations, you can further narrow your UDM search.
 You can either scroll through the list of UDM fields or search for specific UDM fields or values using the Search field.
 The UDM fields listed here are associated with the existing lists of events generated by your UDM search.
 Each UDM field includes the number of events within your current UDM search that also include this piece of data.
 The list of UDM fields display the total unique number of values within a field.
-This feature enables you to hunt for particular types of log data that might be of further interest.
+This feature lets you hunt for particular types of log data that might be of further interest.

 The UDM fields are listed in the following order: